-• • That are verbal apaate be noted, 2.
-To note the additional expenditure required in relation to the consultation response for the planning application, and that this will be commissioned by the Town Clerk under the existing delegated authority granted under minute 342/22 23.
+mar the verbal apaate be noted.
+2. To note the additional expenditure required in relation to the consultation response for the planning application, and that this will be commissioned by the Town Clerk under the existing delegated authority granted under minute 342/22.

-- 3. That officers conduct a review, with support from the Architects, on the conditions and requirements set by Dartford Borough Council Planning Department on any planning consent. - That, the Town Clerk be delegated authority, to make a decision to either commission contractors to begin works at either the 'Post Planning & Pre-Condition or 'Following Building Regulations' phases to ensure the project can begin expediently. - That, the Town Clerk be delegated authority, to commission any of the consultancy works required for the "Following Building Regulations" phase in the region of between £400,000 and £500,000 from either the Town Councils Cit. budget or external funding sourced for the project. - 6.
-That a further report be presented to Members following the review to endorse the procurement methodology recommended and the level of costs involved.
+3. That officers conduct a review, with support from the Architects, on the conditions and requirements set by Dartford Borough Council Planning Department on any planning consent.

+That the Town Clerk be delegated authority, to make a decision to either commission contractors to begin works at either the 'Post Planning & Pre-Condition' or 'Following Building Regulations' phases to ensure the project can begin expediently.

+That, the Town Clerk be delegated authority, to commission any of the consultancy works required for the Following Building Regulations phase in the region of between £400,000 and £500,000 from either the Found Councils CIL budget; or external funding sourced for the project.

+6. That a further report be presented to Members following the review to endorse the procurement methodology recommended and the level of costs involved.

-There being no further business to transact the Meeting closed at 8.00 pm.
+There being no further business iness to transact the Meeting closed at 8,00 pm.

+The state of the s

+The second second We special to the second secon

+The state of the s

-Signed:
+Signed: Date:

 (Chairman)